 Each year, nearly 1 million people visit family-friendly Delray Beach to enjoy the 2-mile-long beach that's ideal for fun beach activities, including sand castle-building. – HGTV

 Delray Beach was also named as one of Florida's top 10 beaches by Travel Channel (in 2015 & 2016) and by PolicyGenius' Best Beaches in Every State (Florida).
-In 2015, Delray Beach placed third on of the Top 10 Happiest Seaside Towns in America and was named “Best Weekend Destination” by Palm Springs Illustrated in 2015.
+In 2023, Trips to Discover included Delray Beach in its list of “15 Best Beaches with the Clearest Water in Florida.”
+Delray Beach also placed third on the Top 10 Happiest Seaside Towns in America and was named “Best Weekend Destination” by Palm Springs Illustrated in 2015.
 This historic, vibrant downtown features a trendy arts community, home to many outdoor festivals and events and a bustling offering of shopping, dining and entertainment venues.

 There are a total of two miles of public beachfront attractions that drive in approximately one million visitors each year.
 In 2013, the American Shore and Beach Preservation Association, Delray Beach was presented with the “Best Restored Beach” award and has been designated as a Blue Wave Beach by the Clean Beached Council for it’s cleanliness and well-managed environment.
 The City of Delray Beach has contracted with a beach cleaning service and a cabana rental company to ensure year-round enjoyments for all residents and visitors.